 Onboard EM Systems

 Onboard EM Systems comprise all vessel components supporting the acquisition of and reporting of EM Records.
-Onboard EM Systems shall be configured such that they allow collection of the data fields set out in the EM data requirements.
+Onboard EM Systems shall be configured such that they allow generation of the data fields set out in the EM data requirements.
 The core EM System components covered in these Specifications, Standards, and Procedures (SSPs) are: control centre, user interface, cameras, geolocation device, uninterruptible power supply, sensors, and communication system.
 Together, these components ensure that required information is collected, including system health status, to support fisheries management and enforcement objectives.